aankur/garage/doc/drafts/admin-api.md

 Creates a new bucket, either with a global alias, a local one, or no alias at all.

+Technically, you can also specify both `globalAlias` and `localAlias` and that would create two aliases, but I don't see why you would want to do that.

 #### DeleteBucket `DELETE /v0/bucket?id=<bucket id>`